 Note: Both styles are padded, but Hurtta calls one the Padded Y-Harness and one the Padded Harness, so to differentiate them I’ll be referring to the latter as the “standard” harness.

 These sturdy harnesses are thickly padded with a neoprene lining.
-They’re structured and keep their shape, making them easy to put on (though the standard style is a little less flexible).
+They’re structured, maybe a bit stiff, and keep their shape, making them easy to put on (though the standard style is a little less flexible).
 While most Hurtta harnesses have high-contrast “HURTTA LIFEGUARD” text along the length of the webbing, both of our colors are a bit subtler, which I prefer.

 So which design is better?
 I’ll discuss this more below, but the standard style may be easier for foot-shy dogs and wriggly puppies, since it’s just popped over the head and fastened around the belly.
 It also features a unique padded buckle guard to keep the dog’s coat from being pinched in the side-release buckle.
 The Y-harness is just a tiny bit more complicated to put on since one front foot has to be fed through.
 However, if your dog’s breed is prone to trachea issues or your dog is a puller, the Y-harness may be a better option since it fits further down over the sternum.

 My only gripe with either design is the leash attachment ring- on the standard harness, it falls to one side or the other of the grab handle, and on the Y-harness it’s free to slide underneath the girth strap.
 A fixed attachment point is easier to clip on the fly.